radix-r/toDoOrg/README.md

 run: ./org \<my to-do list name>

-**or** if you want to add to your list throughout the day and have it organize every hour
+**or** if you want to add to your list throughout the day and have it organize every hour.

 run: ./orgScript.bash \<my to-do list name>

 I'm pretty sure this only work with Linux.
 This is best used in conjunction with Dropbox of some other file sharing scheme.
+I recommend having a Dropbox folder on your computer and running ./orgScript.bash \<my to-do list name>.
+Then on you phone getting the Dropbox app.
+This way you have a mobile, self organizing to-do list.

 ## Basic format of to-do list: